 Qualia: Do you think other title businesses in Virginia have a similar outlook on the importance of RON during the pandemic?

 Nowak: Based on my experiences with “split settlements” which are situations where the seller chooses to work with a company other than the buyer’s chosen settlement company, the use of RON is increasing.
 However, there is a disparity in the enthusiasm among title agencies.
-Some title agencies accept but do not encourage the use of RON where other companies like Cobalt actively promote RON use at every opportunity.
+Some title agencies accept but do not encourage the use of RON whereas other companies like Cobalt actively promote RON use at every opportunity.

 Qualia: So is it safe to say that RON is now an important part of your offering?